kawin-yogam/projects_portfolio/README.md

 ## 🔗 Projects Featured

 - **Static Web Framework**
-  Practicing HTML and CSS for responsive layout and structure.
+  Used HTML and CSS for responsive layout and structure.

 - **Dal Rice**
   Dal Rice and its recipe.